ghxm/euplexdataR/README.md

 # euplexdataR
 R package for working with raw euplexdb data

+Currently, the package can perform the following data processing tasks:

+- format date variables to the `Date` format
+- create procedure type dummy variables
+- format logical variables from char to logical
+- create event and doc variables for `_proposal_` and `_final_`

 ## Installation

 To install the package, run the following code in the R console: